-The Hospital Readmissions Reduction Program (HRRP) is a Medicare value-based purchasing program that reduces payments to hospitals with excess readmissions.
-The program supports the national goal of improving healthcare for Americans by linking payment to the quality of hospital care.
+The Hospital Readmissions Reduction Program (HRRP) is a Medicare value-based purchasing program that encourages hospitals to improve communication and care coordination to better engage patients and caregivers in discharge plans and, in turn, reduce avoidable readmissions.
+The program supports the national goal of improving health care for Americans by linking payment to the quality of hospital care.

-CMS includes the following six condition/procedure-specific 30-day risk-standardized unplanned readmission measures in the program:
+CMS includes the following condition or procedure-specific 30-day risk-standardized unplanned readmission measures in the program:

-For FY 2020, CMS calculates the payment adjustment factor and component results for each hospital based on their performance during the three-year performance period of July 1, 2015 through June 30, 2018.
-Payment reductions are applied to all Medicare fee-for-service (FFS) base operating diagnosis-related group (DRG) payments between October 1, 2019 through September 30, 2020.
-The payment reduction is capped at 3% (i.e., payment adjustment factor of 0.97).
+CMS calculates the payment reduction and component results for each hospital based on its performance during a rolling performance period.
+The payment adjustment factor is the form of the payment reduction CMS uses to reduce hospital payments.
+Payment reductions are applied to all Medicare fee-for-service base operating diagnosis-related group payments during the FY (October 1 to September 30).
+The payment reduction is capped at 3 percent (that is, a payment adjustment factor of 0.97).

 CMS sends confidential Hospital-Specific Reports (HSRs) to hospitals annually.
-CMS gives hospitals 30 days to review their HRRP data, submit questions about the calculation of their results, and request calculation corrections.
-The Review and Corrections process for HRRP is specific only to discrepancies related to the calculation of the payment adjustment factor and component results.
+CMS gives hospitals 30 days to review their HRRP data as reflected in their HSRs, submit questions about the calculation of their results, and request calculation corrections.
+The Review and Correction period for HRRP is only for discrepancies related to the calculation of the payment reduction and component results.

-For information on past program policies and supplemental data files, please follow the link below:
+More information on past program policies and supplemental data files is available in the CMS HRRP Archives.

-For additional information on the readmission measures, please refer to the Related Links section below.
+More information on the readmission measures is available in the Related Links section.

 Supplemental data files from past program years are available from the HRRP Archives page or by visiting the Archived Supplemental Data Files page directly.